HealthComplianceESGUpdatedMarch 12, 2021

 Safety climate is the perceived value placed on safety in an organisation at a particular point in time.
 Therefore, we can think of safety climate as the “mood” of an organisation, based on what workers experience at a specific time.

-Since safety climate is a snapshot of safety at one point in time, it can change quickly, on a daily or weekly basis, the factsheet says.
+Since safety climate is a snapshot of safety, it can change quickly, even daily or weekly.
 For example, an incident or the implementation of a new safety process may heighten the safety climate.

-Also, safety climate is a good indicator of safety performance because it captures the attitudes and perceptions towards safety at a specific point in time, the factsheet says.
-The best way to measure safety climate is through surveys, while discussions can also help, especially in safety committees.
+Also, safety climate is a good indicator of safety performance because it captures attitudes and perceptions towards safety at a specific point in time.
+The best way to measure safety climate is through employee surveys.
+Discussions within safety committees can also help to determine the safety climate.

-The relationship between safety culture and safety climate is a little like the “Chicken or the Egg” dilemma.
-Specifically, which one comes first or which one impacts the other?
-To answer the question, let’s look again at both concepts from the standpoint of time.
+The relationship between safety culture and safety climate is a “chicken or the egg” dilemma.
+Which term comes first, and which term affects the other?
+To answer the question, let’s look at the concepts from the standpoint of time.
 Safety culture is built and sustained over time.
-Safety climate is a snapshot of perceptions at one particular moment in time.
+Safety climate is a snapshot of perceptions at a particular moment.

-If the safety climate is consistently positive over multiple points in time, it will inevitably have an impact on safety culture because positive behaviors and attitudes will be reinforced.
-Similarly, if the safety culture is strong, the safety climate will reflect it through the positive feedback received from surveys and other measurements of safety perceptions.
+If safety climate is consistently positive over time, it will have an impact on safety culture because positive behaviors and attitudes are reinforced.
+Similarly, if safety culture is strong, safety climate will be reflected in positive survey feedback and other measurements of safety perceptions.

 So, which comes first, safety culture or safety climate?
-An article from The Jobsite, a website on construction industry news, describes the relationship as “a two-way arrow”, which is a great answer.
-Safety culture and safety climate are mutually formative, the article says, meaning they impact each other.
-While we can’t definitively say whether safety culture or safety climate comes first, there is at least another debate that we can put to rest: in the case of the chicken and the egg, we know for sure that the egg came first!
+An article from The Jobsite, a website on construction industry news, describes the relationship as “a two-way arrow,” which is a great answer.
+Safety culture and safety climate are mutually formative, meaning they affect each other.
+While we can’t definitively say whether safety culture or safety climate comes first, we can say for certain positive safety culture and safety climate are essential for building a successful safety management system.

 Verdantix_Green_Quadrant_EHS_Software_2019